Minnie Lee Crosthwaite

-Minnie Lee Crosthwaite (1872–1963) was an American community organizer, women's activist, and social worker, one of the first Black social workers in Kansas City, MO.
+Minnie Lee Crosthwaite (1872–1963) was an American community organizer, women's rights activist, and social worker, one of the first Black social workers in Kansas City, MO.

 Biography

 Minnie Lee Harris was born and raised in Nashville, Tennessee, and attended Fisk University; both her parents had been enslaved.
 She became a teacher and taught first grade for two years in her hometown, but left the workforce to marry Dr. David N. Crosthwaite, in 1899.
 Her husband was also an educator; he was the principal at Nashville's first all-Black high school at the time of their marriage.
 The couple moved to Kansas City, Missouri, in 1895 so that her husband could take a teaching position at Lincoln High School (now Lincoln College Preparatory Academy).
 Here he became, like his wife, active in a number of important social organizations that advocated for the rights and the education of African-American citizens.
 They had three children, and Minnie Crosthwaite started and owned both a beauty salon and a flower shop in Kansas City.